Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Appendix B: Extension of stability and escape criteria to arbitrary mass ratios

-The numerical results agree pretty well with the analytical expectation at $q {\leq} 1$.
-The simulations depict a transition from stable trap (green dots) to overstable trap (yellow dots), and eventually enter escape (purple dots) regimes as $\tau_{\rm a} / \tau_{\rm e}$ decreases, and our analytical criteria separate these three regimes.
-In contrast, when $q \geq 1$, there are still two points in Figure \ref{fig:q_dep} where the simulations do not fully match the analysis.
+The simulations agree pretty well with the analytical expectation at $q {\leq} 1$, with our criteria slightly better than \citet{2015ApJ...810..119D}.
+The simulations depict a transition from stable trap (green squares) to overstable trap (yellow circles), and eventually become escape (purple triangles) as $\tau_{\rm m} / \tau_{e}$ decreases, and our analytical criteria separate these three regimes.
+However, at $q {\geq} 1$, there are still two mismatches between simulations and analysis in Figure \ref{fig:q_dep}.